giuice/diagnosis-app/memory-bank/implementation_plans/IP2_APIIntegration.md

 This implementation plan covers the integration of the OpenAI API for the diagnostic AI functionality of the app.
 It includes API route creation, secure API key management, request/response handling, and the implementation of the system prompt for diagnosis.

 ## Goals
-- Create secure API routes for OpenAI communication
+- Create secure API routes for OpenAI (and DeepSeek) communication
 - Implement proper API key management using environment variables
 - Send appropriate system prompts with user messages to guide the AI
+- **Ensure message format complies with DeepSeek API requirements**
 - Handle API responses and errors effectively
 - Implement response streaming if needed
 - Ensure reliable and efficient API communication